remp2020/remp/Mailer/README.md

 * `supportsBatch(): bool`: Returns flag whether the implementation supports batch sending or each email should be sent individually
 * `transformTemplateParams($params)`: Mailer supports variable injection into the mail template by using `{{ variable }}` in the template.
-Some emailing services require to use specific variables in email template to support batch sending.
+Some emailing services require using specific variables in email template to support batch sending.
 Values for these variables are then usually provided in send API request and 3rd party service injects them right before sending.